jillxoreilly/StatsCourseBook_2024/Chapter8_Power/.ipynb_checkpoints/SampleSizeAndPower-checkpoint.md

 In power analysis, the whole procedure is based on **assuming $\mathcal{H_a}$ is true**

-Having done this, we then work out how often we would get false negative, based on the effect size, $\alpha$-value and $n$.
+Assuming $\mathcal{H_a}$ is true, we work out how often we would get false negative, based on the effect size, $\alpha$-value and $n$.

+One way to do this is simulating a *correlated population* and sampling from it, as we did in a previous notebook.

 ```{image} https://raw.githubusercontent.com/jillxoreilly/StatsCourseBook_2024/main/images/Chp8_rCrit_power.png
 :width: 80%